Showing 10 of 179:

 Overview As of June 2021, a total of 77 studies have investigated the relationship between fluoride and human intelligence, and over 60 studies have investigated the relationship between fluoride and learning/memory in animals.
 Of these investigations, 69 studies have found that elevated fluoride exposure is associated with reduced IQ in humans, while over 60 animal […]

 Fluoride & IQ: The 8 “No Effect” Studies

-While 49 studies have found an association between fluoride and IQ, the following seven studies did not find this association.
-Several points bear consideration about these studies: First, a new study from New Zealand (Broadbent 2014) reports no association between fluoridation and IQ.
-As recognized by Dr. Philippe Grandjean, there are several glaring problems with this study, […]
+While 70 studies have found an association between fluoride and IQ, the following eight studies did not find this association.
+The participants in these studies included: 4,047 children and 1,037 adults.
+Several points bear consideration about these studies: The study from New Zealand (Broadbent 2014) reports no association between fluoridation and IQ.
+As recognized by Dr. Philippe […]

 NRC (2006): Fluoride’s Effect on Glucose Metabolism